jcgonzalezasj/jcgonzalezasj/README.md

 # Juan Carlo Gonzalez

-Hi, I`m Juan Carlo, web developer at <a href="https://www.foster.com.br">Foster</a> where I develop apps used by the pharmaceutical and healthcare industry.
+Hi, I`m Juan Carlo, web developer at <a href="https://www.foster.com.br">Foster</a> where I build apps used by the pharmaceutical and healthcare industry.

 ## About Me